Offered as a public seminar in April 2018! Click here.

-Developers of drivers for devices using KMDF or UMDF 2.0.
+Developers of function drivers, layered drivers, and pseudodrivers using KMDF or UMDF 2.0.

 In this seminar you will learn the common principles and interfaces used by all WDF device drivers, and the details of Windows Driver Foundation (WDF).
 WDF includes both Kernel Mode Driver Frameworks (KMDF) and User Mode Driver Frameworks (UMDF); as of UMDF 2.0 (supported on Windows 8.1 and later), the UMDF and KMDF interfaces are almost identical.

-We will cover the most common types of drivers: Function drivers for devices on “protocol” buses such as USB; function drivers for devices on “backplane” buses such as PCI-E; and filter drivers for both types of devices.
+We will cover the most common types of drivers: Function drivers for devices on “protocol” buses such as USB; and function filter drivers.
 We include complete coverage of driver coding; writing and debugging .INF files; interfacing to the bus driver; I/O request management; driver installation; and debugging.